PhD Health Administration Degree Programs in Maryland

 Are you ready to make the most of your career opportunities while improving on your health administration knowledge?
 Get involved now by contacting DHA programs in Maryland.

-A recent analysis of health data found that Maryland ranked first in the country in terms of healthcare, based on factors like adult insurance rate, children’s insurance rates, and physician access (Vermont Biz, 2016).
+Maryland ranks towards the top of all states in the country in terms of healthcare, based on factors like adult insurance rate, children’s insurance rates, and physician access.
 Maintaining these excellent outcomes and improving them even further is possible at the doctoral degree.

 Although Maryland does well in terms of physician access, there are still people who struggle to get the preventative care they need.
-Maryland legislators are working on a plan to convert hospitals into outpatient centers, a plan that will both increase access to physicians and save money (Baltimore Sun, 2016).
+Maryland legislators are working on a plan to convert hospitals into outpatient centers, a plan that will both increase access to physicians and save money.

 Are There Online PhD Programs in Healthcare Administration in Maryland?